Whitehaven, Cleator and Egremont Railway: Expansion

-The powers and authorised capital obtained by the 1854 act allowed only very limited operations, and further acts were obtained; in 1857 increasing the capital (and hence authorised borrowing) of the company; in 1861 authorising the doubling of the line from Mirehouse to Frizington and (the shareholders having voted against its inclusion in the 1857 bill) a 'Lamplugh Extension' which did not run to the village of that name, but to Collier Yeat (near Rowrah) in Lamplugh parish.
-(Note: Joy says the terminus of the Lamplugh extension was Kidburngill, but the formal notice for the Bill for the extension specifies Collier Yeat, and the subsequent formal notice for the extension down the Marron valley gives the existing terminus as Collier Yeat.
+The powers and authorised capital obtained by the Whitehaven, Cleator, and Egremont Railway Act 1854 allowed only very limited operations, and further acts were obtained; the Whitehaven, Cleator and Egremont Railway Act 1857 (20 Vict. c. iii) increasing the capital (and hence authorised borrowing) of the company; the Whitehaven, Cleator and Egremont Railway Act 1861 (24 & 25 Vict. c. lxii) authorising the doubling of the line from Mirehouse to Frizington and (the shareholders having voted against its inclusion in the 1857 bill) a 'Lamplugh Extension' which did not run to the village of that name, but to Collier Yeat (near Rowrah) in Lamplugh parish.
+(Note: Joy says the terminus of the Lamplugh extension was Kidburngill, but the formal notice for the bill for the extension specifies Collier Yeat, and the subsequent formal notice for the extension down the Marron valley gives the existing terminus as Collier Yeat.
 There was a station at Kidburngill on the Marron extension, which was successively renamed Winder Gate, and then Lamplugh; in a court case in 1865 the contractor for the extensions said work on the section from Rowrah to Kidburngill started in August 1864.)

 Passenger services on the extension began 1 February 1864; the WC&ER preferred to let new track bed down thoroughly under mineral traffic before seeking a Board of Trade inspection and mineral traffic over (part of) the extension had been running since 15 September 1862.
 Six hundred and thirty thousand tons of ore a year were now being hauled over a line projected on the basis of a hundred thousand tons a year and £20 shares of the WC&ER (regularly paying dividends of 10% or more) were traded at £50.